Support your local public library

 Getting social with travel apps

-Although I do not live in or near New York City, I’ve been there often enough that I feel comfortable about getting around, knowing where to go, and can often pass myself off as a native.
+Although I do not live in or near New York City, I've been there often enough that I feel comfortable about getting around, knowing where to go, and can often pass myself off as a native.
 (To my NYC friends: you can stop laughing now!)
-Friends often ask me for advice about where to go, where to eat, and how to get around.
-(In regards to the latter: get a MetroCard and ride the subway.)
+Friends often ask me for advice about where to go, … Continue reading Getting social with travel apps

 Your User Manual